-Although Mr. Kahn purposefully has not specialized or limited his practice, he has spent considerable time focused on litigation involving international disputes.
-Mr. Kahn has had extensive experience in such matters, both before United States and foreign tribunals.
-Starting with his representation of the Israelis in the Jonathan Pollard spy case, Mr. Kahn has handled numerous cases for American clients with interests in Israel, and for Israeli clients with matters pending in the United States, including, among others, the family of the late Israeli Prime Minister Yitzhak Rabin.
+Although Mr. Kahn purposefully has not specialized or limited his practice, he has spent considerable time focused on litigation involving international disputes, and co-chaired the Firm’s International Litigation Practice Group.
+Mr. Kahn has extensive experience in such matters, both before United States and foreign tribunals.
+Starting with his representation of the Israelis in the Jonathan Pollard spy case in the 1980’s, Mr. Kahn has handled numerous cases for American clients with interests in Israel, and for Israeli clients with matters pending in the United States, including, among others, the family of the late Israeli Prime Minister Yitzhak Rabin.
 More recently he represented Alan Gross, the United States government contractor arrested and convicted in Cuba for alleged crimes against the Cuban state.
-The ultimate resolution of that case has led to the beginning of normalization of diplomatic relations between the United States and Cuba.
-His international practice involves both civil and criminal matters including extradition and Foreign Corrupt Practices Act cases, as well as cross-border commercial litigation.
-His cases have involved numerous foreign countries in addition to Israel and Cuba, including Italy, Switzerland, Costa Rica, the Netherlands, Thailand, Bolivia, Ukraine, Venezuela, Bulgaria, France, the United Kingdom, Ecuador, Colombia, Denmark, Russia, Brazil, Saudi Arabia, the former Yugoslavia, Saint Maarten, Curacao, Mexico, and Panama.
+The ultimate resolution of that case led to the beginning of a period of normalization of diplomatic relations between the United States and Cuba in the Obama administration.
+His international practice involves both civil and criminal matters including extradition and Foreign Corrupt Practices Act cases, as well as challenges to OFAC designations and cross-border commercial litigation.
+His cases have involved numerous foreign countries in addition to Israel and Cuba, including Italy, Switzerland, Costa Rica, the Netherlands, Thailand, Bolivia, Ukraine, Venezuela, Bulgaria, France, the United Kingdom, Ecuador, Colombia, Denmark, Russia, Brazil, Saudi Arabia, the former Yugoslavia, Saint Maarten, Curacao, Mexico, Panama, and Guatemala.

 Born and raised in Hartford, Connecticut, Mr. Kahn received his B.A., cum laude, from Yale University in 1973, and his J.D. from Duke University School of Law where he was Articles Editor of the Duke Law Journal.
 He joined Williams & Connolly in 1976.

-Mr. Kahn is a member of Duke University's Board of Trustees and a senior member of Duke Law School's Board of Visitors, which he chaired from 2001 to 2007.
+Mr. Kahn is a member of Duke University's Board of Trustees, chairing the Board’s Audit and Compliance Committee, and serving on its Executive Committee and Resources Committee.
+He is a senior member of Duke Law School's Board of Visitors, which he chaired from 2001 to 2007, and currently chairs the board of the Bolch Judicial Institute at Duke Law School.
 He also has served as the National Chair of the Duke Annual Fund.

-“Local Litigation Star” in white collar crime, enforcement, and investigations, Benchmark Litigation, 2016
+“Local Litigation Star” in General Commercial Litigation and White Collar Crime, Benchmark Litigation, 2020

 2007 Dean's Alumni Achievement Award for extraordinary service, commitment, and dedication to Duke Law School